Patriots Park and Wall of Honor

 General Burn Loeffke writes in his book titled “The Least Beastly”

 Sgt Morford was a soldier in the unit I commanded in Vietnam.
 Larry did not believe in war as the way to resolve conflicts or that we should have been in Vietnam.
 I once asked him why, if he felt this way, had he volunteered for Vietnam and combat duty.
 He responded, “sir, the job you and I are doing is the job of a beast and the least beastly of us should be doing it.”
 That was Larry’s sermon and he backed it up by volunteering for dangerous missions.
 He explained that he could not have stayed at home while other young men were fighting for his country.
 Sgt.
-Morford was killed leading a patrol on February 12 1970 a few days before he was to return home.
+Morford was killed leading a patrol on February 12, 1970, a few days before he was to return home.
+Forever remembered by his family, friends, and this community.

 INDUCTEES NOVEMBER 15, 2008